-In a cancer where a solid tumor forms, doctors agree on a set of stages that describe how big the tumor is and where it has spread.
+In other types of cancer where a solid tumor forms, doctors agree on a set of stages that describe how big the tumor is and where it has spread.
 Because leukemia usually does not form a solid tumor and is found throughout the body when diagnosed, there is no formal staging system for ALL.
 Instead, there are general classifications used to describe ALL:

 Newly diagnosed and untreated.
-A patient has decreased numbers of normal white blood cells, red blood cell, and platelets.
+A patient usually has decreased numbers of normal white blood cells, red blood cell, and platelets.
+However, some patients may have an increased number of white blood cells.
 Often there are many abnormal lymphoblasts in the blood.
-The bone marrow contains abnormal lymphoblasts, and the person usually is experiencing symptoms of ALL (listed in the Symptoms section).
+The bone marrow contains abnormal lymphoblasts, and the person usually is experiencing symptoms of ALL (listed in the Symptoms and Signs section).

 In remission.
 A patient has received treatment for ALL.
 The bone marrow contains less than 5% blasts, and the patient has no symptoms.
 The numbers of normal white blood cells, red blood cells, and platelets are normal.